trbraley03/LLASync/readme.md

 # Language-Learning-App
-Language Learning App for Filipino by Hello
+Language Learning App for Filipino by Hello Worlder

+Our application is designed to help English speakers learn Filipino (Latin-based Tagalog) through interactive games and storybooks.
+The software offers three difficulty levels (easy, medium, and hard), making it suitable for a wide range of learners, yet primarily focused on primary school aged childern.

 # GUI Video Walk-through
 Get an idea of the final project with the GUI video walk-through on YouTube here: [Video Walk-through](https://youtu.be/9BkRCLGuQPQ)

-Our application is designed to help English speakers learn Filipino (Latin-based Tagalog) through interactive games and storybooks.
-The software offers three difficulty levels (easy, medium, and hard), making it suitable for a wide range of learners, yet primarily focused on primary school aged childern.

 ## Video Walkthrough
 [Watch the video here](https://youtu.be/ekEufFtlyRE)